Brian-Hicks/ustopo/README.md

 # TODO

-- Use ScienceBase API directly, rather than CSV catalog.
-- Maintain local database of catalog for searching.
-- Remove files from the data directory that are not in the catalog.
+- Remove files from the data directory that are not in the catalog (--prune).
-- Improve check for a current file using PDF metadata.
 - Specify maximum number of maps to download per session (default to unlimited).
-- Use a lock file.
+- Use a PID file.
+- Mode to report catalog stats (--stats).
+- Option to skip downloading files (--no-download).